kanopi/drupal-starter/README.md

 `tickle` | Wakes up the remote migration source environment every 5 minutes.
 `uuid-rm` | Helper command for Drupal Recipe builders that removes UUIDs from config files.

 ## Composer Commands

-The following commands are available with Composer and should be prefixed with the command `fin composer`
+The following commands are available with Composer and should be prefixed with the command `fin composer`.

 Command | Description
 --------|------------